Autism Spectrum Disorders (ASDs)

 Find more information on mental health specialists

-Many treatments have been developed to address a range of social, language, sensory, and behavioral challenges that children with ASDs may have.
-These treatments include parent management training and medications for particular behaviors.
+Many treatments have been developed to address a range of social, language, sensory, and behavioral challenges that children with ASD may have.
+These treatments include parent management training, behavioral therapies and when needed medications to support safety and stabilization. .

 Read about mental health treatment options